catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 - big feature: get the volume of the audio file and then compare against the rest or a norm
 - medium feature: add DLCs into cache.psarc to speed up the game startup
 - big feature - For the tagging add the info to the Preview Image/Album Art
-- medium feature: when repacking the Retail songs Remove Bass DD
 - audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
 - save error log separately
   - save constantly not only at the end